lumeland/lume.land/docs/core/server.md

 order: 8
 ---

-Lume includes a `Server` class used to start a local HTTP server when running `lume --serve`.
+Lume includes a `Server` class used to run a HTTP server.
 You can use this class to start your own server, for example, to serve the static files in **Deno Deploy**.
-Let's see a basic example of a
+Let's see a basic example of a server:
-server:

 ```ts
 import Server from "https:/deno.land/x/lume/core/server.ts";